-Hilton Honors points expire if your account doesn't have eligible activity in a 15-month period.
-However, points expiration is paused until December 31, 2021 due to COVID-19.
+Hilton Honors points expire if your account doesn't have eligible activity in a 24-month period.

-There are a number of ways to extend your Hilton Honors points expiration date.
-Most earning and redemption activity will extend the expiration date.
+You have access to a number of ways to extend your Hilton Honors points expiration date.
+Most earning and redemption activities will extend the expiration date.
 However, points pooling and Membership Rewards transfers notably will not extend the expiration date.

-Hilton Honors is an excellent hotel loyalty program and one from which I have personally gotten great value.
-With the ability to quickly rack up points from paid stays and promotions, a suite of excellent co-branded credit cards, and a solid elite program, Hilton Honors has often been a top choice.
-As an interesting metric, Hilton is the chain for which my ratio of award stays to paid stays is highest.
+Hilton Honors is an excellent hotel loyalty program and one from which I have personally obtained great value.
+It's a go-to hotel rewards program for me, thanks to the ability to easily amass points from paid stays and promotions, a suite of excellent co-branded credit cards, and a solid elite program.
+An interesting metric: Hilton is the chain for which my ratio of award stays to paid stays is highest.
 A whopping 92% of my nights with Hilton have been on points.
-Now that is value.
+Now, that is value.

 Hilton Honors FAQ